Constantinople massacre of 1821: Executions of the Patriarch and the Grand Dragoman

-Painting by Peter von Hess depicting the casting of the corpse of Patriarch Gregory V of Constantinople into the Bosphorus.

 Although the Patriarch found himself forced to excommunicate the revolutionaries, he still failed to appease the Ottoman rulers.
 Later, on the same day as the excommunication, the Sultan ordered the execution of the Grand Dragoman, Konstantinos Mourouzis.
 He was arrested at the house of the Reis Effendi and beheaded, while his body was displayed in public.
 Moreover, his brother and various other leading members of the Phanariote families were also executed, although in fact only a few Phanariotes were connected with the revolutionaries.